Last Updated on October 13, 2023

 San Juan is the heart and capital of the island, and Old San Juan is a historical jewel.
-The city is filled with remnants from the 16th century and tiny streets with interesting shops.
+The city is also filled with remnants from the 16th century and tiny streets with interesting shops.
 Spanish is the official language, but English is widely spoken.

 Don’t miss the San Felipe del Morro Fortress with its thick walls and cannons facing the Atlantic Ocean.
 Or the Casa Blanca dating back to the 1520s.
 They are but two of the historic sites in Old San Juan.

-This two-in-one island – half French, the other Dutch – is not-quite 40-square-miles in size but must be included 9n any guide to Caribbean islands.
+This two-in-one island – half French, the other Dutch – is not-quite 40-square-miles in size but must be included in any guide to Caribbean islands.
 It’s a beautiful mix of beaches, fine cuisine and myriad shopping venues on both sides.
 It is the smallest land mass to house two nations – and has done so for more than 300 years.

 French St. Martin is home to the famed Orient Beach a long-time option for nudists, some outstanding hotels, and restaurants with award-winning chefs.
 Its capital is Marigot.

-Phillipsburg is the Dutch capital, (and they spell it St. Maarten,) with gambling casinos, sprawling resorts, and a lot of shopping options.
+Phillipsburg is the Dutch capital, (and they spell it St. Maarten,) with gambling casinos, sprawling resorts, and also a lot of shopping options.
 The Dutch architecture or “gingerbread” houses in pastel shades offer excellent photo ops.

 Trinidad and Tobago